roblevintennis/guest-posts/articles/the-little-button-that-could.md

     ├── index.html
     └── package.json

-And let's just “connect the dots” with some boilerplate:
+And let's just “connect the dots” with some boilerplate in `./index.html`:

     <!doctype html>